These 10 cookbooks for plant-based athletes are full of healthy and easy recipes!

 Searching for a gift for the plant-based athlete in your life?
 Or maybe you’re a plant-based athlete and want more recipe inspiration?
-These cookbooks are geared towards athletes, and many of them only include vegetarian and vegan recipes.
+These cookbooks are geared toward athletes, and many of them only include vegetarian and vegan recipes.

 You can’t go wrong with any of the picks on this list!
 But first, let me answer some questions to share a little bit about how I chose these books.

-Why these cookbooks are awesome
+Why we chose these cookbooks

 About half of the books on this list contain only vegetarian or vegan recipes.
 I also included some books that have meat-based recipes because they stand out for a few reasons: